Skip to main content

 Override Policy

-The OverridePolicy and ClusterOverridePolicy are used to declare override rules for resources when they are propagating to different clusters.
+The OverridePolicy and ClusterOverridePolicy are used to define override rules for resources when they are being propagated to different clusters.

 Difference between OverridePolicy and ClusterOverridePolicy